Krishna-nalluri/loan_prediction/README.md

 -Lesser the amount to be paid monthly to repay the loan, higher the chances of loan approval

-2.After model building XGBoost classifiers leads to better predictions
+2.After model building XGBoost classifier leads to better predictions